chrisbobbe/chrisbobbe.github.io/skills.md

 * Make myself more productive with my own code
   * One script uses the Gmail API to tell me when to unsubscribe from email lists I never read
   * Another implements a "find-X-largest-threads" method, using binary search, to give me batches of large email threads I can delete
-  * A custom TypeScript app in IFTTT connects my FitBit with the productivity tracker Beeminder to make sure I get enough sleep
+  * A custom TypeScript app in IFTTT connects my FitBit with the productivity tracker Beeminder to make sure I sleep enough

 --------